IJM Supports Cultural Institution to Launch Gender and Family Guidelines in Uganda

 The newly launched handbook spells out ways in which families can peacefully coexist.
 It also recognizes the need to hold perpetrators of capital offences such as sexual and physical assault accountable through the formal public justice system.

 This is the second cultural institution in Uganda that IJM has supported in a similar initiative aimed at protecting women and children from violence.
 In December 2023, similar guidelines were launched at the Tieng Adhola Kingdom in eastern Uganda.
 Uganda has 17 cultural institutions and monarchs recognized by the government.
-These monarchs are provided for under the country’s constitution with the role of promoting and preserving ethnic identity, including indigenous languages, beliefs, values, norms, and practices.
+These monarchs are provided for under the country’s constitution to promote and preserve ethnic identity, including indigenous languages, beliefs, values, norms, and practices.

 The 2023 Annual Uganda Police Crime Report shows that Rwenzururu, particularly the Kasese district, ranks second highest in domestic violence with 1,538 cases reported.